Phoenix Manslaughter Lawyer in Arizona

 - Presumptive sentence: 5 years

 - Aggravated sentence: 12.5 years

 For offenders who have prior felonies, or if it is ruled that the manslaughter was a dangerous offense, which occurs if a deadly weapon was used during the incident, then the sentencing can go well beyond 12.5 years in prison.
 A sentence can also include probation, jail time, and/or fines and surcharges.

-In addition to jail time and fines, felonies in Arizona can have dire consequences like ineligibility to pursue certain education, professional opportunities, government assistance, and loss of certain civil rights.
-If you are facing a manslaughter charge, consult a credible Phoenix manslaughter defense attorney to help you dismiss or reduce the criminal charges against you by developing the best legal defense for your case.
+In addition to jail time and fines, felonies in Arizona can have dire consequences like ineligibility to pursue specific education, professional opportunities, government assistance, and loss of certain civil rights.
+If you are facing a manslaughter charge, consult a credible Phoenix manslaughter attorney to help you dismiss or reduce the criminal charges against you by developing the best legal defense for your case.

 What are the Possible Defenses against Manslaughter in Arizona?

 People accused of manslaughter have the right to challenge the accusation with a legal defense.
 When facing a manslaughter charge, you need the best possible strategy and defense for your case.
-Consulting a competent Phoenix super lawyer who can provide you with the best criminal defense representation will be the most important decision you’ll make, as the outcome can impact the rest of your life.
+Consulting a competent Phoenix super lawyer who can provide you with the best criminal defense representation will be the most crucial decision you’ll make, as the outcome can impact the rest of your life.
 Depending on the circumstances of your case, several defenses may be available to prevent a conviction for manslaughter or result in a reduced charge.